David Horne - Deputy Building Commissioner

 Permits for plumbing, gas, electrical and sheet metal work are issued by this department and all associated inspections are performed.

-Additionally, the Building Inspection Department is responsible for annual inspections of schools, restaurants/night clubs, theaters, churches, rooming houses, hotels and multi-family dwellings as well as enforcement and interpretation of the City of Worcester Zoning Ordinance.
+Additionally, the Building Inspection Department is responsible for periodic inspections of schools, restaurants/night clubs, theaters, churches, rooming houses, hotels and multi-family dwellings as well as enforcement and interpretation of the City of Worcester Zoning Ordinance.

 Amanda M. Wilson - Director

 The Division of Housing and Health Inspections is responsible for providing a wide range of community based public health, and environmental inspectional services.
 Federal, State, and City ordinances require the division to enforce all public health and environmental regulations.